Exploring the Salkantay Trek: An In-Depth Guide

 • Failure to respect established circuits and routes

-• Outpatient commerce in Machu Picchu and the surrounding area until Ruinas Bridge.
+• Outpatient commerce in Machu Picchu and the surrounding area until the Ruinas Bridge.

 • Feed the domestic and wild animals of Machu Picchu.